mrazadar/react-native-mentions-editor/README.md

 ```

 `displayText` Will have raw text user will see on the screen.
 You can see that in the comment.
 `text` Will have formatted text with some markup to parse mentions on the server and other clients.
-There is a function called `displayTextWithMentions` you can use this function to parse this mark-up to human readable way.
+There is a function called `displayTextWithMentions` you can use this function to parse this mark-up with the parser function (Which format the mention node according to formatter function.
+Check the example app).

-`

 ## Props

-`list: array` This should be the list of objects to be used as options for the mentions list.
+`list: array` This should be the list of objects to be used as options for the mentions list. *Note* This must container `id` and `username` properties to uniqely identify object in the list.
 `initialValue: string` Use this to initialize TextInput with the initial value.
 `clearInput: bool` When true input will be clear automatically.
 `onChange: function` This function will be called on input change event.